cfpb/design-system/docs/special-pages/home.md

 is_homepage: true
 description: >-
   The Design System is an open-source resource for teams at the Consumer Financial Protection Bureau (CFPB).
-It is intended to help produce consistent, effective, and accessible products for the American public.
+It is intended to help teams produce consistent, effective, and accessible products for the American public.

   ### Where to go first